exactly-once/workshop/NewExercises/Exercise-10/README.md

-# Exercise 10: Business ID-based deduplication
+# Exercise 10: Primary key-based deduplication

 Create-type operation can be de-duplicated based on the ID of the entity/aggregate to be created.
 Add such logic to the order.
 And test.